 He is an affiliate composer of the American Composers Alliance, which publishes his music.

-Andrew’s works have been heard at many national and international conferences, including the College Band Directors National Association, the Keiko Abe Lucerne International Marimba Academy, the International Percussion Week (Stuttgart), the World Saxophone Congress, the North American Saxophone Alliance, and the International Horn Society.
-Additional performances have taken place at the University of California San Diego, The Ohio State University, the University of Oregon, as well as Idyllwild and Interlochen.
+Performances at national and international conferences include Percussive Arts Society, the College Band Directors National Association, the Keiko Abe Lausanne International Marimba Academy, the International Percussion Week (Stuttgart), the World Saxophone Congress (Bangkok), the North American Saxophone Alliance (Athens, Georgia), and the International Horn Society (Brisbane and Los Angeles).
+Additional performances have taken place at the University of California San Diego, The Ohio State University, the University of Oregon, Idyllwild and Interlochen.
 Andrew’s incidental music for The Laramie Project has been part of productions in the U.S., Taiwan, and Singapore.

 Andrew is Associate Professor of Music at Muhlenberg College in Allentown, PA, where he also leads the Wind Ensemble.
-He holds a D.M.A. in composition from the Hartt School, the M.M. from Arizona State University, and B.M. from the University of the Pacific.
+He earned his D.M.A. in composition from the Hartt School, his M.M. from Arizona State University, and his B.M. from the University of the Pacific.
 His teachers have included Stephen Michael Gryč, Robert Carl, Rodney Rogers, James DeMars, Robert Coburn, and François Rose.
 He has participated in masterclasses with Christopher Theofanidis, Jennifer Higdon, Michael Torke, and Jonathan Newman, and studied conducting with Karla Lemon at the Scotia Festival of Music.
 His principal conducting teachers were Eric Hammer and Henrik Jul Hansen.

 He is a member of Broadcast Music, Inc. (BMI) and the Society of Pi Kappa Lambda.